NFL roundup: Ravens sink 49ers on last-play FG

 The Titans (7-5) won for the fifth time in six games, avenging a September

-home loss to the Colts (6-6), and moved within a half-game of Houston for
+home loss to the Colts (6-6), and stayed within a game of Houston for first

 With the game tied at 17, Adam Vinatieri tried a 46-yard field goal to put